Generalizing the de Finetti--Hewitt--Savage theorem: An elementary combinatorial proof of Theorem

-\begin{proof}[Proof of Theorem \ref{stronger claim}] Let $N > \mathbb{N}$ and $(B_1, \ldots, B_k) \in {^*}\mathfrak{S}^k$ be a finite sequence of internal events.
+It only remains to show \eqref{generalLoebDeFinetti} now.
+To that end, let $(\mathscr{S}_1, \ldots, \mathscr{S}_k) \in {^*}\mathfrak{S}^k$ be a finite sequence of internal events.
 Consider the following equation obtained by rewriting the internal product of internal sums on the left as an internal sum of internal products by (the transfer of) distributivity:

 We separate the terms in the sum on the right of \eqref{internal product} according to whether there is any repetition in $(\ell_1, \ldots, \ell_k)$ or not.
 Let An exact value of $\#(\mathcal{R})$ can be found using the (internal) inclusion-exclusion principle.
 However, the following immediate combinatorial estimate will be sufficient for our needs (for each of the $N$ numbers in $[N]$, there are at most $\binom{k}{2}N^{k-2}$ elements of $[N]^k$ in which that number is repeated at least twice):